 by Jason Hyde on Apr 08, 2021

 We take water seriously, and our mission is to help save the oceans one accessory piece at a time.

-If you’ve been following the blog for a bit, you’ll agree that we have a thing for water.
-Of course we take water serious, you know about our mission to help save the oceans one watch at a time.
-But water is everywhere, it constitutes our oceans, rivers, streams, lakes and it’s also 70% of our body’s composition.
-Which is why we make preserving all water bodies a priority, yet preserving, keeping, or even rescuing them is not always an option.
-And that makes you think out of the box.
+Water is everywhere, it constitutes our oceans, rivers, streams, and lakes.
+It’s also 70% of our body’s composition.
+This is why we make preserving all water bodies a priority, yet preserving, keeping, or even rescuing them is not always an option.
+And that makes you think outside of the box.

 The process consists of taking wastewater and turning it into water that can be reused for other purposes.
 Reuse may include irrigation of gardens and agricultural fields or replenishing surface water.
 This reused water then can be redirected toward houses, businesses, and industry, to use for example to flush toilets.
 In doing so, the reclaimed water becomes a source that substitutes freshwater in many applications, thus becoming a water-saving measure.
 And different from compost that can fill the environment with methane, when this already up-cycled water is later on discharged back into natural water sources, it still holds benefits to the ecosystems, becoming part of the natural water cycle.